DiegoSelle/master_thesis/README.md

 This is a repository with sample code of the Master's Thesis of Diego Selle.
 It was written in Python 3.5.
-The code will be thoroughly discussed and the context of the master's thesis will be discussed.
+The code will be thoroughly discussed and the context of the master's thesis will also be presented.

 -Developer: diego.selle@laas.fr, diego.selle@gmx.de